 In this video, our client Raluca from Romania speaks about her unique experience working with the Law Offices of Jacob J. Sapochnick.
 Our law office specializes exclusively in immigration and nationality law.
 We work with a broad range of clientele including entrepreneurs, investors, business visitors, foreign workers, U.S. employers, asylees, students, athletes, performers, families seeking to immigrate their family members and much more.
 Throughout the years, we have established a proven track record of success and a high level of customer service that is unparalleled in the legal industry.
 Contact our office today to schedule your free first time consultation.

 For more information about the services we offer please visit our website.

-In this video we provide one of our many positive testimonials from our clients.
+In this post, we would like to highlight one of our many client testimonials written by a former client Berkan Bilgin.
 At the law offices of Jacob Sapochnick, we offer the highest level of customer service from beginning to end.
 Our boutique legal practice makes our practice one of a kind.
 From our staff members to our attorneys, at the law offices of Jacob Sapochnick, we are constantly inspired by the stories of our clients, and work hard to make their dreams a reality.